 ‘Tell her I love her!’

-All of the Children Incorporated kids know they have sponsors but the youngest don’t always understand what that means.
+All of the Children Incorporated children know they have sponsors, but the youngest don’t always understand what that means.
 They understand that they receive food, clothes, and gifts, but they don’t always connect those items to a specific person who has sent them.
 Seeing this child understand that a stranger had purchased a bike just for him was one of my warmest memories of the trip.

 HOW DO I SPONSOR A CHILD IN Kentucky?